 Need an alternative way to measure out your tea?
 Look to your cutlery drawer!
 If you need...

 - 1 teaspoon ~ fill a small spoon approximately halfway with tea

 - 1.5 teaspoons ~ fill a small spoon with tea (keep level)

 - 2 teaspoons ~ lightly heap an entire small spoon with tea

 - 2.5 teaspoons ~ fill a large spoon approximately halfway with tea

 - 1 tablespoon (3 tsp = 1 tbsp) ~ completely fill a large spoon with tea

 IN A PINCH

-- A standard shot glass equals three tablespoons, which means you can fill ⅓ of the glass with tea for 1 tbsp, or further divide the measurements for approximate teaspoons.
+- A standard shot glass equals three tablespoons, which means you can fill ⅓ of the glass with tea for 1 tbsp, or further divide the measurements for teaspoons.